-Triggers play a vital role in defining the starting point of your Tidio chatbot's workflow.
-In this article, we will explore the concept of triggers and all the available options, empowering you to create dynamic and effective chatbot experiences.
+Triggers play a vital role in defining the starting point of your Tidio flow.
+In this article, we will explore the concept of triggers and all the available options, empowering you to create dynamic and effective flow experiences.

 In this article, you'll learn: